Nassau Coliseum: Basketball

 The Coliseum was home to the New York Nets of the American Basketball Association, and later the National Basketball Association, from 1972 to 1977.
 The first event at the Coliseum was a Nets game against the Pittsburgh Condors on February 11, 1972.

 The Nets won two ABA Championships in the Coliseum, with Hall of Famer Julius Erving headlining the team.
 In 1973–74 the Nets defeated the Utah Stars in five games to capture their first title.
 The Nets then captured the final American Basketball Association Championship in 1976, defeating the Denver Nuggets in six games.
 Following the 1976 season the Nets joined the National Basketball Association as part of the ABA–NBA merger.

 After their first season in the NBA, the Nets moved to New Jersey.
 The New Jersey Nets played four seasons at the Rutgers Athletic Center before completion of the Meadowlands Arena at the Meadowlands Sports Complex.

 In NCAA Division I men's college basketball, the Coliseum hosted the ECAC Metro Region tournament organized by the Eastern College Athletic Conference (ECAC) in 1978, 1979, 1980, and 1981.
 It also has hosted first- and second-round games of the NCAA Division I men's basketball tournament in 1982, 1994, and 2001.

-On November 5, 2015, the Nets announced their new NBA D-League team, the Long Island Nets, would play at the renovated Coliseum starting in 2017 (the team played their first season at their parent team's home, the Barclays Center).
+On November 5, 2015, the Nets announced that their new NBA D-League team, the Long Island Nets, would play at the renovated Coliseum starting in 2017 (the team played their first season at their parent team's home, the Barclays Center).